Okipa/laravel-table/README.md

         'edit'    => ['name'=> 'user.edit', 'params' => [$child, 'otherValue']],
         // ...
     ])
-    // because the route will be generated with the table related model as first param : route('user.edit, [$user, $child, 'otherValue']);
+    // because the route params are given in the same order as the route declaration : route('user.edit, [$user, $child, 'otherValue']);
 ```